Yayo443/catbot-setup/README.md

 Setup scripts for  cat-bots (cathook navbots)

+You must type one of the commands in your terminal that support your distribution to make it work.

-After the install script finished successfully, my forked navmesh files have to be moved into your tf2 maps directory.
+After the install script finished successfully, the\navmesh files have to be moved into your tf2 maps directory.
 They can be found [here](https://github.com/Yayo443/catbot-database).

 ## Required Dependencies
 Ubuntu/Debian